proycon/flat/docs/administration_guide.rst

 Configuration of FLAT is done in the typical unix fashion by editing a configuration file, there is no web interface for this.
-For FLAT ``settings.py`` (or however you renamed) fulfills this role.
+For FLAT ``settings.py`` (or however you renamed it) fulfills this role.
 Making it a centralized place for all settings.
 The file is heavily commented to guide you along.
 The template can be obtained from https://raw.githubusercontent.com/proycon/flat/master/settings.py .

 Although ``settings.py`` is a Python script, no Python knowledge is necessary.

-It may help some to know that, the pythonic configuration syntax is also very similar to JSON.
+Many of the variables in ``settings.py`` can also be set at run-time through environment variables.
+This approach is often preferred if you run FLAT as a container as it allows for deploments in different infrastructures.
+The actual configurations can also reside in external YAML files, more about that later.

 -----------
 Modes